linor78/OFF_P5/README.md

 The program need a function 'insert_into_mysubstituts(mydb, product_ean, sub_ean)' that will insert into the 'mysubstituts' table of the database both the chosen product and the substitut.

 The program need a function 'print_product_from_EAN(mydb,EAN)' that will print the information of the product in the console.

+the program need a View() class that will handle the printing of characters in the console and control the inputs of the user.